Scope of Support

 • Confirm all required setup steps have been completed correctly.
 See details

-• Follow troubleshooting steps to resolve common errors.
+• Follow the troubleshooting steps to resolve common errors.
 See details

 Vendor's Support Team can: